Making IT support process easier for key accounts

 However, the big difficulties start when a customer is working closely with the support team on a large project, and they need to make a large volume of help requests (let's refer to them as a 'power customer').
 To understand the drawbacks for the customer in this scenario, let's look at this situation from their point of view:

 - Firstly, creating duplicates for a large volume of help requests costs them a large amount of time and effort (if creating a single ticket takes 2 mins, that's almost an hour of work just to create 25...
 And days of work for larger projects with hundreds of help requests)

-- The customer cannot use their own workflows, versions, custom fields and components on the JIRA Service Desk requests – making it hard to categorize those requests properly
+- The customer cannot use their own workflows, versions, custom fields and components on the JIRA Service Management requests – making it hard to categorize those requests properly

-- Because the customer can only monitor requests by logging into JIRA Service Desk, it is difficult for everyone on the customer side to stay up to date with the latest information
+- Because the customer can only monitor requests by logging into JIRA Service Management, it is difficult for everyone on the customer side to stay up to date with the latest information

 As you can see, this common approach has numerous drawbacks for the customer – not what you want when trying to deliver a winning support experience.